KatharineME/SocialMedia.how/process.video.md

+## Film

-Film with camera and Rode microphone.
+Film with Sony camera and Rode microphone.

-Use Blue microphone for audio independent of video.
+Use Blue microphone for independent audio.

-Use OBS to film yourself while recording your screen.
+Use OBS to film yourself while recording the screen.

+## Edit

-Edit video in Final Cut Pro.
+Edit in Final Cut Pro (FCP).

-Save Final Cut Pro video project on personal hard drive.

-Include all content used to make video in Final Cut Pro project folder.
+Include all content (images, sounds) used to make video in FCP project folder.

+Save FCP project on personal hard drive.

+## Publish

 Use TopicMojo and AskAlso for title and video description text.

-Use TubeBuddy for choosing tags.

 Add video thumbnail to the end of the blog post it came from.

-## Cut into smaller videos
+## Cut into short vertical videos

+Duplicate FCP project.

+Change new project's aspect ratio to Vertical.

+Cut into compelling pieces.

+Complete all edits except text.

+Save.

+Upload to Captions App on phone and customize.

+Save.

+## Schedule

+Schedule Instagram Reels, YouTube Shorts, and Twitter video posts.

+Release 3 of each per week.

+## Promote

+Make Instagram Stories advertising new reels.